MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 Precompiled Header is set to: Use (/Yu).
 The Precompiled Header File is set to pch.h.
 :::image-end:::

 To use the PCH, we include it as the first line in the source files that use `winrtHeaders` because it must come before any other include files.
-Or, for simplicity, we could do this by modifying the project properties to include `pch.h` at the beginning of every file in the solution even if we don’t explicitly add an include directive.
-That's done in the project properties: **C/C++** \> **Advanced** \> **Forced Include File** to `pch.h`:
+Or, for simplicity, we could modify the project properties to include `pch.h` at the beginning of every file in the solution by setting the project property: **C/C++** \> **Advanced** \> **Forced Include File** to `pch.h`:

 :::image type="complex" source="./media/precompiled-header-settings-force-include.png" alt-text="Screenshot of the project properties dialog with the Advanced settings open":::
 Forced Include File is set to pch.h.
 :::image-end:::

 Since the PCH includes `winrtHeaders`, we could remove `winrtHeaders` from all the files that currently include it.
-It's not strictly necessary because the compiler will realize that `winrtHeaders` is already included and not parse it again.
+It's not strictly necessary because the compiler realizes that `winrtHeaders` is already included and not parse it again.
 Some developers prefer to keep the includes in the source file for clarity, or in case the PCH changes to no longer include that particular header file.

 ## Test the changes

-We first clean the project to make sure we are comparing the same thing as before.
+We first clean the project to make sure we're comparing the same thing as before.
 To clean just one project, right-click the project in the **Solution Explorer** and choose **Project only** \> **Clean only \<prj name\>**.

 Because this project uses a precompiled header (PCH), we don't want to measure the time spent building the PCH because that only happens once.
 We do this by loading the `pch.cpp` file and choosing **Ctrl+F7** to build just that file.
 We could also compile this file by right-clicking `pch.cpp` in the Solution Explorer and choosing `Compile`.